BIGJRA/BIGJRA.github.io/reborn.md

 |**Jigglypuff** |5 Green Shards |
 |**Cyndaquil**  |9 Red Shards   |

-Something important to note is there is a sidequest later that will involve returning Vanillite, Loudred, Roggenrola, Lickitung, and Makuhita to their original owners, so I recommend breeding them and keeping the originals somewhere in your PC that you'll remember.
+Something important to note is there is a sidequest later that will involve returning Vanillite, Loudred, Roggenrola, Lickitung, and Makuhita to their original owners, so I recommend breeding them if you want to use them, and keeping the originals somewhere in your PC.
+The reward is really, really good, so keep that in mind.
 The rest you can train up as you wish.

 If you've been picking up all the hidden shards I've pointed out and have been mining most of the rocks, getting every Pokemon should be no problem at this point.
 Shards will pretty much from now on only be useful for unlocking future tutors and buying Ability Capsules and a few other small things.